neha-wadia/neha-wadia.github.io/index.md

 [Home](/index.md) &nbsp; &nbsp; [Research](/research.md)

-I am a postdoctoral fellow at the [Center for Computational Mathematics](https://www.simonsfoundation.org/flatiron/center-for-computational-mathematics/) of the Flatiron Institute.
+I am an associate research scientist at the [Center for Computational Mathematics](https://www.simonsfoundation.org/flatiron/center-for-computational-mathematics/) of the Flatiron Institute.
 I work in machine learning and on the theory of computing.
 My long-term motivation is to help build mathematics to understand scientific phenomena such as (biological) visual processing and biomolecular energetics.
 I focus on optimization and sampling algorithms: optimization is how we train neural networks to perform tasks that other estimators often cannot, and many of the scientific problems I am interested in either are or can be usefully formulated as sampling problems.